hanoii/git-workflow/README.md

 which is specially important if the feature/branch is being worked on by different developers.

+You should `git push --force-with-lease` your rebased code to the remote PR/feature branch just before merging.

+You can then proceed and checkout to your staging branch and merge your PR/feature branch with `git merge --no-ff feature/branch`.
+The --no-ff is meant to store a merge commit of the PR/feature branch so that the history can still be accessed.

+**Note: PR/feature branch are to be short-lived, so make sure you remove the remote (`git push origin :feature/branch`) and local PR/feature branch (`git branch -d feature/branch`).**

 ## Hotfixes to Production

 To be documented, but keeping master/staging with the exact same history is the